- What is programmatic marketing?

 1. Raising brand awareness - these campaigns are aimed at attracting potential customers to the company’s products or services.
 Their main goal is to drive brand awareness among users that have not yet visited your website but may be potentially interested in what you have to offer.
 Usually, such campaigns include attractive creatives and intriguing messages addressed to the target audience segments, based on the analysis of existing customers' behavior.

 Their performance of programmatic marketing campaigns is measured by various metrics, such as click-through rate (CTR), cost per action (CPA), and return on investment (ROI).
 Branding campaigns are usually measured with brand awareness KPI - number of impressions and click-through rates (they are automatically measured by DSP platforms.
 Using Google Analytics brands also measure the impact of the branding campaign by counting the number of unique website users.

 Pro tip: while setting marketing programmatic campaigns make sure that the design of your ads matches the landing page of your site - this will make your brand recognizable from the start of your customer’s journey.

 2. Activating leads - once your brand is already known and established, it is time to activate your potential buyers by encouraging them to purchase from you.
 Make your customers feel welcomed, educate them on your products or services and share useful tips on how to successfully use them.

-This type of advertising will not only spark more interest in your offers but will be useful to your customers which is a very good move to build trust.
+This type of programmatic advertising will not only spark more interest in your offers but will be useful to your customers which is a very good move to build trust.